jordanmontt/Phizura/README.md

 Performance >> #stop.
 ```

-Each time that one of those messages is send, the CoypuRecorder will capture the message and the time when the method was executed.
+Each time that one of those messages is send, Phizura will capture the message and the time when the method was executed.
 After a performance is made, one can use the records to re-play the performance with he same delays.

 This project depends on [Coypu](https://github.com/lucretiomsp/Coypu) and [MethodProxies](https://github.com/pharo-contributions/MethodProxies).